Phase 3 (Roll-out) activities

 Clinical go-live cutover approaches

-There is a page in the playbook dedicated to cutover approches, as there are a number of things to consider: clinical go-live cutover approaches.
+There is a page in the playbook dedicated to cutover approaches, as there are a number of things to consider: clinical go-live cutover approaches.

 Deliverables